Amalthean-Dramatics/SPR18_graphics_project/README.md

 ## 2018-02-24 ##
 Added some model loader functionality.
 Running into compilation errors with regards to the order in which header files are processed.

+## 2018-03-07 ##
+Loads the model correctly, but seems to have some rendering errors on some computers (memory issues?).